-My Unconvential Advice to Help You Grocery Shop on A Budget
+My Unconventional Advice to Help You when you are Grocery Shopping on A Budget

-This one shopping hack will save you money at the grocery checkout!
+This one shopping hack will save you cash at the grocery-store checkout!

 Don’t Meal Plan!

 The conventional wisdom is to plan exactly what you are going to make each day for lunch or each night for dinner and then go shopping for what you need.
 Having a shopping list is the best way to save money on your food budget.
 I guess this can help with impulse shopping if you are struggling with that.
 But, when you are on a tight budget this is the best way to spend less on groceries.

 When grocery shopping on a budget, especially when its a tight budget- I go to the store, see what’s on sale and then plan my meals around what I find on sale.
 So I do meal plan- but based on what I bought, I don’t buy based on what I plan.
 This is such a simple way to save a little money in your grocery budget.